noahtrr/Project-Homelab/README.md

 # Project Homelab

-This repository is supposed to resemble my Docker homelab architecture which is running on a pi 4
+This repository is supposed to resemble my Docker homelab architecture which is running on a pi 5

-## Actions

-Github automatically pushes those releases to my pi which are then started and proxied with tsdproxy automatically.